 Via Peter (in Brussel logerend) werd door Yung Wei laat in de nacht contact gevonden met de Amsterdamse politie en later ook met Gersande.

-go here to translate :-).
+Go here to translate :-).

 Certainly!
 Below is an editable draft of a Wikipedia article about Harold Schellinx, formatted in standard Wikipedia markup.
 You can copy, paste, and further edit this text directly into Wikipedia or your preferred editor.